davidrozwod/kiwi_sort/README.md

 The selection sort repeateadly finds elements from an unsorted list and sorts them into a sorted list in an ascending order until there's no elements left

 #3 - Bucket Sort Algorithm
+Elements are assigned to individual buckets where they are sorted using a comparative method - the insertion algorithm - and then organized into a sorted list

+# Writen code and outputs -> access screenshots folder

+# Unit testing (Automated approach)

+#1 Bubble Sort

+#Best case 1 -

+#Average case 2 -

+#Worse case 3 -

+#2 Selection Sort

+#Best case 1 -

+#Average case 2 -

+#Worse case 3 -

+#3 Bucket Sort

+#Best case 1 -

+#Average case 2 -

+#Worse case 3 -

+# Most optimized sorting technique

+Based on the elapsed time for the execution of each code (excluding debugging), we can determine that the Bucket Sort is the least time complex algorithm and therefore executes the fastest out of all the options.

+Here's how they ranked:

+#1 - Bucket sort: 0.020s

+#2 - Selection sort: 0.915s

+#3 - Bubble sort: 2.205s